Ignazio-Emanuele-Picciche/KNN-Algorithm/README.md

 The user can decide the value of the inputs and the type of evaluation and metrics (for further information read the [section](#inputs-required-by-the-program) with the instructions for the user).
-The dataset utilized is taken from [here](http://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original), it is a .csv file wich contains the following data for every single cell:
+The dataset utilized is taken from [here](http://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original), it is a .csv file which contains the following data for every single cell:

 - A sample code number.